lndgalante/solutils/README.md

 ##### getNewKeypair()

-It returns a new account keypair that could be used for testing purposes like signing transactions.
+Returns a new account keypair that could be used for testing purposes like signing transactions.

 _Example_